wenxindongwork/keras-tuner-alpha/docs/source/getting_tpus.rst

 1. Identify the total HBM memory required by your model using the table at the bottom of the page.

-2. Identify the per-device HBM memory of the TPU generation of your interest
+2. Identify the per-chip HBM memory of the TPU generation of your interest

-   * TPU v4: 32GB per device
+   * TPU v4: 32GB per chip
-   * TPU v5e: 16GB per device
+   * TPU v5e: 16GB per chip
-   * TPU v5p: 96GB per device
+   * TPU v5p: 96GB per chip
-   * TPU v6e (Trillium): 32GB per device
+   * TPU v6e (Trillium): 32GB per chip

-3. Calculate how many devices you will need
+3. Calculate how many chip you will need

-   * Divide total required HBM by per-device HBM
+   * Divide total required HBM by per-chip HBM
-   * Example: 35GB HBM required / 32GB per TPU v4 = 1.09 → Use 2 devices minimum
+   * Example: 35GB HBM required / 32GB per TPU V4 = 1.09 → Use 2 chips minimum

 4. Consider Topology Constraints

    * TPUs are arranged in pods with specific slice configurations
-   * Common topologies: 2×2×1 (4 devices), 2×2×2 (8 devices), 4×4×4 (64 devices)
+   * Common topologies: 2×2×1 (4 chips), 2×2×2 (8 chips), 4×4×4 (64 chips)
    * Choose next largest supported topology that meets your memory needs